Datavault-UK/automate-dv-docs/docs/tutorial/tut_hubs.md

       - 'v_stg_inventory'
     src_pk: 'NATION_PK'
     src_nk: 'NATION_ID'
-    src_ldts: 'LOADDATE'
+    src_ldts: 'LOAD_DATE'
     src_source: 'SOURCE'
 ```

 ### Next steps

-We have now created a staging layer and a hub.
+We have now created:

+- A staging layer
+- A Hub

 Next we will look at [links](tut_links.md), which are created in a similar way.